osg-htc/user-school-2023/docs/materials/osg/part1-ex3-submit-osg.md

 status: testing
 ---

-# OSG Exercise 1.3: Running Jobs in OSG
+# OSG Exercise 1.3: Running Jobs in OSPool

-The goal of this exercise is for you to run jobs in OSG, specifically the Open Science Pool, and map their geographical locations.
+The goal of this exercise is for you to run jobs in OSPool and map their geographical locations.

 ## Where in the world are my jobs?
 (Part 2)

-In this version of the geolocating exercise, you will submit jobs to the OS Pool from `login04.osgconnect.net` and hopefully get back interesting results!
+In this version of the geolocating exercise, you will submit jobs to the OSPool from `ap40.uw.osg-htc.org` and hopefully get back interesting results!
 You will use the same job (software) as you did in [OSG exercise 1.1](part1-ex1-submit-refresher.md).

-### Gathering network information from OS Pool jobs
+### Gathering network information from OSPool jobs

-This may be your first OSG job, ever!
+This may be your first OSPool job, ever!

-1. If not already logged in, `ssh` into `login04.osgconnect.net`
+1. If not already logged in, `ssh` into `ap40.uw.osg-htc.org`

-1. Set the default project associated with your account by running the following command:

-        :::console
-        connect project

-    If you are given a choice and do not know which project to select, reach out to OSG staff.
-    The default project will stay in effect until changed at a later time.

 1. Make a new directory for this exercise, `osg-ex13` and change into it

-1. If you did not copy the tarball for [OSG exercise 1.1](part1-ex1-submit-refresher.md) from `learn` to `login04` in the previous exercise, return to [OSG exercise 1.2](part1-ex2-login-scp.md) and do that now.
+1. If you did not copy the tarball for [OSG exercise 1.1](part1-ex1-submit-refresher.md) from `ap1` to `ap40` in the previous exercise, return to [OSG exercise 1.2](part1-ex2-login-scp.md) and do that now.

 1. Unpack the tarball containing the OSG exercise 1.1 files